-Public water supply

-means a reticulated water system that supplies water to properties and is owned by Council.
+Public water supply means a reticulated water system that supplies water to properties and is owned by Council.

-quick closing valves

-means a kind of pressure reducing valve in which the an automatic process control valve for fluid pressure control is used for unmanned machinery spaces means a device incorporating an automatically operating differential relief valve located between the two check valves, with two gate valves for isolating the necessary appurtenances for testing.
+quick closing valves means a kind of pressure reducing valve in which the an automatic process control valve for fluid pressure control is used for unmanned machinery spaces

+Reduced-pressure-means a device incorporating an automatically operating differential reliefzone back-flow-valve located between the two check valves, with two gate valves forprevention deviceisolating the necessary appurtenances for testing.